Alone in Damascus

 Alone in Damascus: The Life and Death of Eli Cohen is the story of Eli Cohen, a former Israeli spy.
 The book describes his life and death.

 In 1986, the book was first published in Hebrew in Herzliya.
-In 2012, the revised edition of this book was published.
+A revised edition was published in 2012.
 In 1997, the book was translated from Hebrew to Arabic.
-In 1997, the book was translated from Arabic to Persian.
+In 1997, it was translated from Arabic to Persian.